 Ocean Freight Duration from Brazil to the USA

-Santos is the biggest port in Brazil.
-Other important ports for ocean freight are Rio de Janeiro, Pecem, Itajai-Navegantes, Rio Grande, Fortaleza, and Paranagua.
+Santos, as the largest port in Brazil, serves as a prominent hub for ocean freight.
+Other important ports for shipping between Brazil and the USA include Rio de Janeiro, Pecem, Itajai-Navegantes, Rio Grande, Fortaleza, and Paranagua.

 How Long Does It Take to Ship By Air?

-Yes, you heard right.
-But, unfortunately, there’s no way for people except diplomats to bring with them their used autos.
-Brazil allows importing only new cars and motorcycles as long as they are for personal use.
-Older vehicles over 30 years old can be imported, but this is not the case with most of our clients.
-Besides, all cars from the USA should comply with the country’s emission control standards.
+It’s true, under current regulations, individuals aside from diplomats are unable to bring their used automobiles with them when moving to Brazil.
+The country only permits the importation of new cars and motorcycles for personal use.
+In rare cases, vehicles that are over 30 years old may be imported, but this is not applicable for most of our clients.
+Additionally, all cars from the USA must comply with Brazil’s emission control standards.

 Paperwork For Removal to Brazil